plotinusspascual/portfolio/README.md

 ## Project Overview

 My portfolio showcases my skill and talents of web development and implementing them within this website.
 I have used my core skills learned in UCB Coding Bootcamp of flexbox, grid, media queries, CSS variables and Javascript.
 I have also taken initiative to include some outside sources (W3 Schools) functionality such as, a downloadable button for my resume and background implementaion for a more stytlistic feel for the website.

+Features added included Bootstrap styling and a onmouseover javascript function that makes the background interactive.

 ## Installation